-Data analysis included quantitative Descriptive statistics, Ordered logistic regression and Chi-Square analysis.
-Ordered logistic regression was conducted where the dependant variable in each case was ordered (1-5) and the independent variables were categorically ordered as well.
-The questionnaire was designed to allow for the evaluation of whether an association exists between sets of categorical/ordinal variables, the respondents characteristics - gender, age, religious beliefs and completion of formalised university ethics education - and ethical views provided.
-This was analysed accordingly using Chi-Square analysis and Ordered logistic regression, the results consolidated and collective observations made.
-The open-ended question provided, allowing participants to furnish any further opinions, was analysed qualitatively using thematic content analysis to identify key themes and sub-themes evident.
+Data analysis included quantitative descriptive statistics, ordered logistic regression, and Chi-Square analysis.
+Ordered logistic regression was conducted where the dependent variable in each case was ordered (1-5) and the independent variables were categorically ordered as well.
+The questionnaire was designed to allow for the evaluation of whether an association exists between sets of categorical/ordinal variables, the respondents' characteristics - gender, age, religious beliefs and completion of formalised university ethics education - and ethical views provided.
+This was analysed using Chi-Square analysis and ordered logistic regression, the results consolidated and collective observations made.
+The answers to the open-ended question were analysed qualitatively to identify further issues relevant to the study.